1. Plan Your Goal Clearly

 6. Understand Data Flow

-Be mindful of how data flows through your workflow:
+Be mindful of how data flows through your workflow:- Variables: Data from

 7. Keep It Readable